FusionAuth/fusionauth-site/site/_posts/2021-01-12-become-education-fusionauth.md

 **Dan:** Do schools have auth systems you need to integrate with?

-**David:** So far we’ve only need to support school OpenID Identity Providers.
+**David:** So far we’ve only needed to support school OpenID Identity Providers.

 **Dan:** What resources are protected by OAuth (APIs or something else)?